 Meg was born in Virginia Beach, VA and was raised in Trafalgar, IN.
 Meg has a Bachelor’s in Psychology from Purdue School of Science and a Masters of Arts in Education from Marian University.
 Meg has been dancing since 1988, and has studio training in all types of dance.
 Meg was an NFL cheerleader for the Indianapolis Colts during the 2005, 2006, and 2007 seasons.
 She has an NFL Cheerleader Super Bowl Champion ring, that she received for cheering in the Colts vs Bears Superbowl XLI.
 Meg has taught, coached and choreographed dance and cheerleading in numerous public schools, private schools, colleges, and studios across Indianapolis.
 After graduating with her Masters of Arts in Education, Meg taught for several years in pre-k through 3rd grade in Indianapolis.
 Soon after Meg’s husband, JW Jordan, took a job with the NFL Rams.
 In 2013 Meg opened MJ Performing Arts Academy in Webster Groves.
 Meg is passionate and dedicated to building happy, healthy, fit and confident dancers in the community.
 The growing recreational studio that she has created, is proud to offer students of all ages the opportunity for a technical, engaging, and challenging dance education, leading to more successful and confident dancers.

 Marissa was born and raised in Fort Collins, Colorado where she began dancing at the age of 10.
-Since then she has rarely been seen outside a dance studio.
-Her studies began with ballet, modern, jazz, and gymnastics at Mountain Center and Canyon Concert Ballet where she performed in many shows including classical ballets like The “Nutcracker”, “Sleeping Beauty”, and “Cinderella”.
+Since then she has rarely been seen outside of a dance studio!
+Her studies began with Ballet, Modern, Jazz, and Gymnastics at Mountain Center and Canyon Concert Ballet where she performed in many shows including classical ballets like The “Nutcracker”, “Sleeping Beauty”, and “Cinderella”.
 She attended and performed at the Snowy Range Summer Dance Festival at University of Wyoming multiple times.
-While there, she was fortunate to study with a variety of teachers and companies including Repertory Dance Theater and Trey McIntyre Project.
-Upon graduating High School she relocated to St. Louis, MO to pursue her BFA in Dance with a Modern Emphasis as well as her BA in History at Webster University.
-During her time at Webster, Marissa has studied under Michael Uthoff, Alicia Graf Mack, James Robey, Beckah Reed, Monica Newsam, and Patravadi Mejudhon.
-She has also had the opportunity to perform in works by José Limon, Michael Uthoff, James Robey, and Maggi Dueker as well as student work.
+While there, she was fortunate to study with a variety of teachers and companies including Repertory Dance Theater, Ballet West, and the Trey McIntyre Project.
+Upon graduating high school she relocated to St. Louis, MO to pursue her Bachelor of Fine Arts in Dance with a Modern Emphasis as well as her Bachelor of Arts in History at Webster University.
+During her time at Webster University, Marissa studied under Michael Uthoff, Alicia Graf Mack, James Robey, Beckah Reed, Monica Newsam, and Patravadi Mejudhon (Webster Thailand).
+She also had the opportunity to perform in works by José Limon, Michael Uthoff, James Robey, Monica Newsam, and Maggi Dueker as well as student work.
 While attending Webster, Marissa took her first Aerial class and discovered the joy of flying.
 She had the opportunity to study on a variety of apparatus including silks, slings, trapeze, and lyra.
 Additionally, Marissa choreographed for a variety of theatrical productions including “Constellations” directed by Trace Turner, “Rhinoceros” directed by Max Friedman, and “Photograph 51” directed by Trace Turner.
 Upon graduating from Webster Marissa began performing with the Modern American Dance Company in St. Louis as a member of their second company and an apprentice to their main company.
 She had the opportunity to work with choreographers Lindsay Hawkins, Claire Hilleren, and Natalie Williams, Jacob Henss, Christian Denise, James Gregg, Gina Patterson, Joshua Peugh, and Stephanie Martinez while with MADCO.
 Outside of MADCO Marissa has performed with The Larks in their production of “The Verge” by Susan Glaspell and in “Whale of the People’s Honest Fables” and “Zealous Foibles”.
 In 2020 was Marissa received her 200 Hour Vinyasa Yoga Certification through Yoga Six here in St. Louis.
 Currently, Marissa dances for Leverage Dance Theater alongside her position at MJ’s!